Atrix256/FalcorPathTracer/readme.md

 ## TODOs

+* fix up the mess...
+ * quads have emissive / albedo flipped in declaration
+ * quadsz
+ * axes are flipped
+ * quads are / 100.0 in units. (maybe make this the new standard, adjust camera and camera movement speed accordingly)

+* the axes of orientation are off somehow. maybe y is just flipped, i'm not really sure.
+ * do orientation tests and find out.

 * get the cornel box scene from the other path tracer

 * are you multiplying by cosine theta correctly when cosine weighted hemisphere sampling is off?